RichardMandle/bimolpes/README.md

 Python tool for generating and analysing rigid bimolecular potential energy surfaces.

 # You'll need:
-Numpy, Matplotlib, scipy, Gaussian G16, access to a HPC<br>
+Numpy, Mayavi, scipy, Gaussian G16, access to a HPC<br>

 # What it does, and how it does it:
 Bimolpes works in either `write` or `read` mode. <br>